adderbyte/GYM_XPLANE_ML/gym_xplane_envirnment/gym_xplane/README.md

     ```
     for example a typical conda python path is /home/cat/anaconda3/envs/cat/bin/python3.6 .

+   In the random_example script you have the following configuration.
     ```
     cd examples
-    sudo  /path/to/anaconda/python3.6  random_agent.py  --client    $client
+    parser = argparse.ArgumentParser()
+    client = p3xpc.XPlaneConnect()
+    parser.add_argument('--client', help='client',default=client)
     ```

-    The `$client` and `$step` are the client connector  to xplane and maximum episode step respectively.
-This is useful
-    if a new connection script  is defined or desired to be used.
-However, the p3xpc.py is the present
-    connection script used.

-    The `$client_ip` and `$client_port` are the ip and port of the client connecting to xplane.
+   It is possible to configure a new python xplane connector as desired.
+The general pattern would be as in the pyxpc.py file.
+As a minimum a socket connection should be defined  together with a function to get states and send actions.